wnyao/learning-notes/algorithm/algorithm/QUICK_SORT.md

 ### [Iterative Quick Sort (Last element as pivot)](https://www.geeksforgeeks.org/iterative-quick-sort/)

-- Last elemenet as pivit
+- Last elemenet as pivot
 - As worst case sort time `O(n^2)`, as subsequent arr will be called to quick sort

 ```python